riatzukiza/riatzukiza.github.io/kanban/tasks/Sprite sheets.md

 # Description

-The current implementation of sprites does not support sprite sheets, only individual sprites.
+The current implementation of [[sprites]] does not support sprite sheets, only individual [[sprites]].
 To animate them would require switching between different textures which may hurt performance
 ## Related Epics
 - [[Graphics]]
 ## Requirements

-- There is an implementation of sprites with a new shader that allows for a single image sprite sheet
+- There is an implementation of [[sprites]] with a new shader that allows for a single image sprite sheet
 - The performance of the implementation is better than implementing animations alternating between textures
 - There is a benchmark that demsonstrates this